johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 <img src="/images/473/design_recovery.jpeg" alt="Design Recover" style="width:1263px;height:1080px;" align="center">

-  1. Describe the current design implementation of the selected feature in the current Software.
+I. Describe the current design implementation of the selected feature in the current Software.
 Clearly indicate how this design is located in the architecture of the project.

 ----------
   [II.
 Redesign]

 <img src="/images/473/Redesign.jpeg" alt="Redesign" style="width:384px;height:131px;" align="center">

-  2. Compose a generic design that describes how the new functionality / feature should be integrated and how the design handles the interaction with the rest of the system.
+II.
+Compose a generic design that describes how the new functionality / feature should be integrated and how the design handles the interaction with the rest of the system.
 It should be clear that the new design not only supports the new feature but also does not severely impact the code quality.